+If you’re not a fan of the open-plan layout in vogue for the past two decades, then a classic six might be just what you’re looking for.
 In recent years, they’ve become very popular with families, who love them for their spaciousness.
 The traditional layout of separate rooms also means you can designate one room for a particular role and decorate it however you wish.
-If you’re not a fan of the open-plan layout that’s been in vogue for the past two decades, then a classic six might be just what you’re looking for.

 What are the Downsides of Owning a Classic Six?What are the Downsides of Owning a Classic Six?

 As for the structure, prewar buildings tend to be much sturdier than postwar and new construction.
-So long as they receive some regular maintenance, these old buildings can withstand a lot.
-However, the older plumbing, if it hasn’t been upgraded, can be problematic.
-The higher up your apartment is, the longer it takes for the water pressure to reach you.
+So long as they receive regular maintenance, these old buildings can withstand a lot.
+However, the older plumbing can be problematic if it hasn’t been upgraded.
+The higher your apartment is, the longer it takes for the water pressure to reach you.
 Temperature control may be another issue.
-While bimetallic thermostats were around since before the war, digital thermostats didn’t become common until the tail-end of the postwar construction era.
+While bimetallic thermostats have been around since before the war, digital thermostats didn’t become common until the end of the postwar construction era.

 Even when modernized with new appliances, and shiny new fixtures and fittings, some prewar buildings can’t be fixed.
-Be sure to do your due diligence on both the apartment and building before making an offer.
+Make your due diligence on the apartment and building before making an offer.

 As for the apartments themselves, some people may see the lack of an open-plan layout as a disadvantage.
 Families with young children may also prefer to keep their children where they can see, which isn’t easy with a classic six layout.
 Also, the now-defunct ‘maids room’ will likely no longer serve the same purpose it once did.
 These rooms can be quite small, making them less than ideal as a bedroom.
-However, they can be repurposed as a storage closet or even a home office depending on your needs.
+However, depending on your needs, they can be repurposed as a storage closet or even a home office.

 Where Can I Find a Classic Six Apartment?Where Can I Find a Classic Six Apartment?

-While listings for these apartments can be scarce, your best chance of finding one will be in the Upper West and Upper East sides.
+While listings for these apartments can be scarce, your best chance of finding one will be on the Upper West and Upper East sides.
 Most of them are in co-ops, with only a small minority being rentals.
-Outside Manhattan, there are many prewar buildings in Brooklyn Heights, Park Slope, Crown Heights, Eastern Parkway, and Grand Army Plaza.
+Outside Manhattan, many prewar buildings exist in Brooklyn Heights, Park Slope, Crown Heights, Eastern Parkway, and Grand Army Plaza.
 Not all prewar buildings will have classic six apartments, while those will date from the 1920s to the 1940s.

 That said, some new constructions have begun building classic six-like apartments.
-These newer constructions can be found in midtown and often include modern amenities like swimming pools, gyms, and childcare facilities.
-Meaning if you can’t find an original classic six or don’t like the idea of a prewar building, then there are other options.
+These newer constructions in midtown often include modern amenities like swimming pools, gyms, and childcare facilities.
+If you can’t find an original classic six or don’t like the idea of a prewar building, there are other options.

 Final ThoughtsFinal Thoughts

 Stylish, spacious, and in limited supply.
 Classic six apartments tend to draw many interested buyers, especially when housed in a well-run co-op.
-Anyone interested in these homes should speak with their buyer’s agent about current availability and asking prices.
+Anyone interested in these homes should speak with their buyer’s agent about current availability and prices.
 In a fast market, you can expect a bidding war.
-Be sure as well to fully assess each listing and the building before making an offer.
-New York is buyer beware territory, so you will want to understand all potential problems or issues the property before you buy.
-Your buyer’s agent can also help with this, pointing out problem areas and guide you towards the home that best suits your needs and budget.
+Be sure to assess each listing and building fully before making an offer.
+New York is buyer beware territory, so you will want to understand all potential property problems or issues before buying.
+Your buyer’s agent can also help with this, pointing out problem areas and guiding you towards the home that best suits your needs and budget.